nerves-hub/documentation/nerves-hub/setup/adding-nerveshub-to-your-project.md

-# Add NervesHub to your project
+# Add NervesHubLink to your project

 The first step is to add [`nerves_hub_link`](https://github.com/nerves-hub/nerves_hub_link) to your target dependencies in your project's `mix.exs`.
 Since NervesHub uses SSL certificates, the time must be set on the device or certificate validity checks will fail.
 If you're not already setting the time, add [`nerves_time`](https://hex.pm/packages/nerves_time) to your dependencies.
 For example: